 BIOL U370.
-Pathophysiology (3) Disruptions of normal physiology, processes that bring about disruptions, and manifestations of disruptions.
-Prerequisites: BIOL U301, U302 and U360 or acceptance to the nursing program and completion of BIOL U244 and U330.
+Pathophysiology (3) Disruption of normal physiology, processes that bring about disruptions, and manifestations of disruptions.
+Prerequisites: BIOL U244 or BIOL U360.

 BIOL U375.
 Evolutionary Biology (4) Historical development of evolutionary theory; natural and sexual selection; micro and macroevolution; mass extinctions; current concepts of phylogeny and systematics; human evolution.
 Laboratories illustrate lecture concepts as well as readings from the primary literature.
 Three class and three laboratory hours per week.
 Prerequisite: BIOL U301 and U302 with a C or better.